erikmortimer/notes/brainstorming_ideas.md

     - Need to make something that I will personally use on a day to day basis

 - Something relating to Minecraft?
-    - But at the sametime I would like to make something talored to Hytale, since I am super hyped about that game
+    - But at the same time I would like to make something tailored to Hytale, since I am super hyped about that game

 - Something relating to Music
     - A place to share music with friends